ObjectModules/deploy/Mapping.md

 </table>

 #Mapping
 Here you come to our section that we gonna explain our concept in detail about our project.
+You have to have an open mind.
+If you're not enjoying it, don't do it.

 ##Background

 As we have named this project as 'The HYIP Project' then we would like you to visit a page [*here*](https://tophyipmonitor.wordpress.com/hyip-world/) that describe in general of what we want to achieve.